github/catalyst/docs/_guide/your-first-component.md

 ### What does `@controller` do?

 Catalyst components are really just "Custom Elements", they're doing all the heavy lifting.
 Custom Elements allow you to create reusable components that you can declare in HTML, and [progressively enhance](https://en.wikipedia.org/wiki/Progressive_enhancement) within JavaScript.
-Custom Elements must named with a `-` in the HTML name, and the JS class must `extend HTMLElement`.
+Custom Elements must be named with a `-` in the tag name, and the JS class must `extends HTMLElement`.
 When the browser connects each element class instance to the DOM node, `connectedCallback` is fired - this is where you can change parts of the element.
 Here's a basic example:

 ```html
 <hello-world></hello-world>